 Its focal length and large aperture mean that it can also work well as a portrait lens.
 Whether it’s macro or portrait photography, you’re going to get amazingly sharp images of your subjects.
 Color accuracy is great, and there’s just the right amount of clarity and contrast in each image.

-We hope that this guide assisted you in reaching a sound conclusion as to which macro lens to purchase next for your Canon 5D Mark IV.
+We hope that this guide assisted you in reaching a sound conclusion as to which macro lens to purchase next to your Canon 5D Mark IV.